 - 1. Obtaining the Application.
 The Authority shall make Applications available, on its internet website or in such other manner as the Authority may determine. - 2.
 Submitting the Application.
-An Applicant seeking a Loan must submit a completed Application to the address stated on the Application or in such other manner as the Authority may prescribe.
+An Applicant seeking a Loan must be a U.S. citizen or an Eligible Non-U.S. Citizen and must submit a completed Application to the address stated on the Application or in such other manner as the Authority may prescribe.
 A School Certification Form in the form or medium prescribed by the Authority from time to time must be forwarded to the Eligible College or University's financial aid office.
 An Application is complete when the Applicant and any Co-Applicant furnish all required documentation and information on the Application, and when a School Certification Form and a Private Education Loan Self-Certification Form has been completed and returned to the Servicer.